 “Our mother is Papa’s favorite,” Gaston added for good measure.

-“Our mothers don’t treat us like babies!”
-Terrwyn retorted.
-“We get to do what we want and you never get to go outside!”
+“My mother doesn’t treat me like a baby!”
+Pierce retorted.
+“I get to do what I want and you never get to go outside!”

-“Like a baby—wah wah wah,” Pierce finished up.
+“Like a baby—wah wah wah,” Terrwyn finished up.

 Brìghde’s heart ached, but she did not step in because she didn’t know if she should.
 She would simply have to discuss it with Grimme, although thus far, her opinions of his sons had not been welcome.